M-Oblue/algerians/README.md

 # Algerian Forest Fire Dataset :
 ### https://archive.ics.uci.edu/ml/datasets/Algerian+Forest+Fires+Dataset++

-## Aim is to predict from given environment variable values that there will be fire or not.
+## Aim is to predict from given environment variable values, whether there will be fire or not.

 <div id="top"></div>